Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 The slack + discord boolean values in config.json will control which service(s) the system will attempt to send the output to.

-The default config file will track all INDEX TYPES

-Manufacturing
-TE Research
-ME Research
-Copying
-Invention
-Reactions

-You can disable tracking for any type in the config file

 ### PIP Libraries Required: